Jordan Akins: Pre-draft

 On January 3, 2018, Akins announced his decision to forgo his remaining eligibility and enter the 2018 NFL draft.
-On January 13, 2018, it was announced that Akins had accepted an invitation to play in the 2018 Senior Bowl.
-On January 27, 2018, Akins played in the 2018 Reese's Senior Bowl and caught two passes for 31 yards as part of Houston Texans head coach Bill O'Brien's South team that defeated Denver Broncos head coach Vance Joseph's North team 45–16.
+Ten days later, it was announced that Akins had accepted an invitation to play in the 2018 Senior Bowl.
+On January 27, Akins played in the 2018 Reese's Senior Bowl and caught two passes for 31 yards as part of Houston Texans head coach Bill O'Brien's South team that defeated Denver Broncos head coach Vance Joseph's North team 45–16.
 Akins sustained a hamstring injury ten days before the NFL Scouting Combine in Indianapolis and was unable to perform any drills and chose to skip the bench press.
 He attended private workouts and meetings with the Detroit Lions, Kansas City Chiefs, Los Angeles Chargers, and New Orleans Saints.
-At the conclusion of the pre-draft process, Akins was projected to be a sixth round pick or priority undrafted free agent by NFL draft experts and scouts.
+At the conclusion of the pre-draft process, Akins was projected to be a sixth-round pick or priority undrafted free agent by NFL draft experts and scouts.
 He was ranked as the eighth best tight end prospect in the draft by Scouts Inc. and was ranked the 16th best tight end by DraftScout.com.